skepsun/GT-Holmes/README.md

 Introduction
 ---
-Work with Atlanta Police Department to detect the pattern of crimes in Atlanta
+It's a project that ISyE Dept., Georgia Tech collaborates with Atlanta Police Department to detect the pattern of history crimes in Atlanta.
+The crime data comes from the database of Atlanta Police.
+There are three types of records that we've used:
+- CFS (*Call for Services*): A standard records from the 911 call.
+- OffCore: includes some basic attributes of a criminal case.
+- Remarks: includes one or more pieces of free text that describes some details of a crimial case.

 Preliminary
 ---